List of G.I. Joe: A Real American Hero characters: Ozone

 Ozone is G.I.
 Joe Team's ozone replenisher trooper.
 His real name is David Kunitz, and his rank is that of corporal E-4.
 Ozone was born in Three Mile Island, Pennsylvania, and was first released as an action figure in 1991, as part of the Eco-Warriors line.
 He had two releases in 1993 and another in 1994.
 The last three were releases under the Star Brigade subgroup, establishing that the character has traveled into space.

 Ozone is a specialist in environmental health and various forms of airborne sludge and other harmful chemicals.
-He carriers equipment designed to neutralize these harmful substances while at the same time replenishing the ozone layer.
-He can do this while wearing a cumbersome environmental suit and fighting Cobra forces.
+He carries equipment designed to neutralize these substances as well as replenish the ozone layer.

 In the Marvel Comics G.I.
 Joe series, he first appeared in issue #123.
 There and in the next two issues, he teams with Flint and Clean-Sweep as the "Eco-Warriors" sub-team.
 They confront the Cobra operative Cesspool on a seemingly abandoned oil platform.
-Ozone stops the confrontation, by literally bringing in a lawyer.
+Ozone stops the confrontation, by bringing in a lawyer.

 Ozone appeared in the DiC G.I.
 Joe animated series.